Advanced Placement Success

-Sixty-three (63) students qualified as AP Scholars by earning scores of 3 or higher on three or more AP exams.
+Forty-two (42) students qualified as AP Scholars by earning scores of 3 or higher on three or more AP exams.

-Thirty-three (33) students qualified for the designation of AP Scholar with Honor for earning an average score of at least 3.25 on all AP exams taken, and scores of 3 or higher on four or more of these exams.
+Twenty-nine (29) students qualified for the designation of AP Scholar with Honor for earning an average score of at least 3.25 on all AP exams taken, and scores of 3 or higher on four or more of these exams.

-Seventy-two (72) students qualified for the honor of AP Scholar with Distinction for earning an average score of at least 3.5 on all AP exams taken, and scores of 3 or higher on five or more of these exams.
+Fifty-seven (57) students qualified for the honor of AP Scholar with Distinction for earning an average score of at least 3.5 on all AP exams taken, and scores of 3 or higher on five or more of these exams.

 Additionally, eight of the previously mentioned 57 test takers that were recognized as AP Scholars with Distinction, qualified for the College Board's highest honor of National AP Scholar.
 The students, Christian Beck, Alex Chester, Justin Durik, Anthony Mohr, Kasey Mutwalli, Colin Roark, John Paul Stegman, and Justin Varga, all members of the Class of 2020, earned an average score of at least 4 on all AP exams taken, and scores of 4 or higher on eight or more of these exams.